Vegan Tempeh Tacos

 Why You’ll Love Tempeh Tacos

-- Swap the tempeh for chickpeas or extra-firm tofu for a variation.
+- You can swap the tempeh for chickpeas or tofu for a variation.

-- Tempeh: Look for plain tempeh with no added flavourings.
+- Tempeh: Look for a plain block of tempeh with no added flavourings.
 It should be beige in colour but if it has some black spotting on it, that’s normal.
-This recipe also works well with chickpeas or tofu.
+This recipe also works well with chickpeas, cooked lentils or tofu.

-- Onion: You can use white, yellow or red onion.
+- Onion: You can use white onions, yellow or red onion.
 Shallots would work as well.

 - Bell Pepper or Poblano Pepper: Any colour of bell pepper or a poblano pepper works.